 “©[Year] Published in [Publication Title], [MM/YY of Publication] [direct link to full article on abaforlawstudents.com], by the American Bar Association.
 Reproduced with permission.
 All rights reserved.
 This information or any portion thereof may not be copied or disseminated in any form or by any means or stored in an electronic database or retrieval system without the express written consent of the American Bar Association or the copyright holder.”

 You may not use graphics and images that run with the articles.
-Blog posts may not be reprinted without permission of both the ABA Law Student Division and the author of the post.
+Blog posts may not be reprinted without the permission of both the ABA Law Student Division and the author of the post.